Inducted as a Fellow: 1993

 Short list of career highlights:

-I was fortunate to find an early career as a TD and lighting designer that was an outcome of my undergraduate employment as a stage hand in a campus performing arts center.
-That work-study job allowed me to meet and work with hundreds of professionals in every aspect of the performing and visual arts over a four-year period.
-That job experience led to working at Santa Fe opera and then on to graduate school at UCLA, which in turn led to a career that included working on over 150 productions.
+I was fortunate to find an early career as a TD and lighting designer that had its roots in my undergraduate employment as a stagehand in a campus performing arts center.
+That work-study job allowed me to meet and work with hundreds of professionals in every aspect of the performing and visual arts over four years.
+Three summers working at Santa Fe Opera and graduate school at UCLA led to a career that included working on over 150 productions in higher ed and freelancing as a lighting designer and consultant.
 As I grew to understand more about how the whole production process and entertainment industry worked, my career opportunities expanded to production management and producing.
 Those opportunities, coupled with my teaching, later morphed into a career track in theatre and arts management.
-The arts management part of my career has enabled me to lecture and present in Japan, China, Singapore, and in several countries in Europe.
+The arts management part of my career has enabled me to lecture and present in Japan, China, Singapore, and several countries in Europe.

 Short list of your involvement in the Institute: